FBK*AI 2018: main events calendar

 It will then be the turn of two scientific events – with special sessions open to the public – of the highest level:

 - April 9 and 10, 2018, in Povo, “The Pleasure of AI Research“.
-An event intended to celebrate 30 years of research (between IRST first and FBK later) in artificial intelligence, bringing together the who’s who of international research: we will be starting from Wolfgang Wahlster and Barbara Gross, and include great Italian scholars such as Cristiano Castelfranchi and Rino Falcon.
+An event intended to celebrate 30 years of research (between IRST first and FBK later) in Artificial Intelligence, bringing together the who’s who of international research: we will be starting from Wolfgang Wahlster and Barbara Grosz, and include great Italian scholars such as Cristiano Castelfranchi and Rino Falcone.
 A rare opportunity that will bring to Trento a national and international discussion on the progress made in AI and its various applications, from technology to finance.
 It will also be an opportunity for a greeting and public acknowledgement that the AI community will dedicate to Oliviero Stock, former IRST director and internationally renowned scholar, among the pioneers of artificial intelligence in Italy.

 - the second appointment is with AI*IA 2018 – Conference of the Italian Association for Artificial Intelligence from 18 to 23 November 2018.
 After 30 years back in Trento the Conference of the Association, which now has about 900 members, it promotes the study and research on artificial intelligence through an annual event, scholarships, research groups, the magazine of the same name and, more generally, coordinating the activity in the sector in Italy.
 Oliviero Stock and Luigia Aiello, former directors of IRST, were also among the historical presidents of the Association.
 Among the side events of the scientific sessions, there will also be a large public event dedicated mainly to schools.